jupyterlab/jupyterlab/docs/source/user/directories.rst

 - **User Settings Directory**: where JupyterLab stores user-level settings for JupyterLab extensions
 - **Workspaces Directory**: where JupyterLab stores workspaces

+JupyterLab also honors **LabConfig Directories** directories for configuration data from the ``labconfig`` subdirectories of the Jupyter ``config`` directories in the Jupyter path hierarchy.

-Additionally, JupyterLab can load dynamic federated extensions, i.e., extensions that bundle their dependencies, from the ``labextensions`` subdirectories of the Jupyter ``data`` directories in the Jupyter path hierarchy.
-See the locations of these ``data`` paths by running ``jupyter --path``.
+Additionally, JupyterLab can load dynamic federated extensions, i.e., extensions that bundle their dependencies, from the ``labextensions`` subdirectories of the Jupyter ``data`` directories.

+See the locations of these Jupyter config paths by running ``jupyter --path``.

 JupyterLab Build Process
 ------------------------